 When the sun is low in the sky, the shadows get longer.
 If you want long shadows try to shoot just after sunrise or a little before sunset.

-This is a very interesting photo because of the perspective of the photographer as well as the unique shadows formed by the five subjects.
+This is a very interesting photo because of the perspective of the photographer, the touch of colors, as well as the unique shadows formed by the five subjects.
 I really like it because each person was captured in a different pose.

 One of the special characteristics about shadow pictures is that they often can have black and white photo qualities because the shadows are so dark.